 Why not join us for one of our regular weekly or monthly walks:

-every Monday (not Bank Holidays) at 11.30am for a walk of up to 30 minutes from Xcel Leisure Complex, Waterside Drive, Walton KT12 2JG.
+every Monday (not Bank Holidays) at 11.30am for a short, very slow walk of up to 30 minutes from Xcel Leisure Complex, Waterside Drive, Walton KT12 2JG.
 Meet outside the leisure centre by the benches.

 every Tuesday from 10.30-11.30 from the Royal British Legion Club (we meet inside back door), St Mary's Road, East Molesey, KT8 0ST (Use entrance next to No 4.)
 Slow flat walk with refreshments afterwards.

 on the first Wednesday of the month at 10.30 for a slow 90 minute walk with some slopes. meeting at Claygate Centre for the Community, Elm Road, Claygate, KT10 0EH.
 Meet inside near the café.

 We have a varied and full schedule of walks that take place most days even Christmas Day, Boxing Day and New Years Day.
 Choose from slow, moderate or brisk paced walks, and opt for a flat, sloped or hilly walk.